erdc/proteus/doc/source/tools/boundary_conditions.rst

 .. note::

-   The base `proteus.BoundaryConditions` only initialises empty `BoundaryCondition` instances.
-In practice, `proteus.mprans.BoundaryConditions` is always the module imported for multi-phase flow applications.
-It is also usually used through :doc:`SpatialTools <./spatial_tools>` without being directly imported.
+   The base :py:mod:`proteus.BoundaryConditions` only initialises empty :py:class:`proteus.BoundaryConditions.BC_Base` instances.
+In practice, :py:mod:`proteus.mprans.BoundaryConditions` is always the module imported for multi-phase flow applications, with pre-populated :py:mod:`proteus.mprans.BoundaryConditions.BC_RANS` that include the most common BCs used in Proteus.
+It is also usually used through :ref:`spatial_tools` without being directly imported.